-Brademas was the representative for Indiana’s 3rd congressional district and was a Democrat.
+Brademas was the representative for Indiana’s 3rd congressional district as a Democrat.
 He served from 1959 to 1980.

 Brademas is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Brademas sponsored and cosponsored.
+The chart is based on the bills Brademas sponsored and cosponsored from Jan 14, 1975 to Dec 13, 1980.
 See full analysis methodology.

 Brademas was the primary sponsor of 30 bills that were enacted.
 The most recent include: